juju/docs/src/en/howto-gui-management.md

     juju expose juju-gui

-Once the service is deployed and exposed, you can find the address for the GUI by running juju status and looking for the public-address field for the juju-gui service
+Once the service is deployed and exposed, you can find the address for the GUI by running juju status and looking for the public-address field for the juju-gui service.

 In more recent versions of Juju, you can also deploy the GUI along-side another service on an existing machine.
 This might be the case if you wish to conserve